Chinatown, Toronto: In popular culture

 The 1999 Chow Yun-fat film The Corruptor was set in the New York City Chinatown, with scenes filmed in the Chinatowns of New York and Toronto.

 The television series Kung Fu: The Legend Continues was filmed in Chinatown at Spadina Avenue and Dundas Street West for many episodes of its 1993–97 run.
 Filmed in Toronto, it portrays the Chinatown of an unidentified major U.S. city.

 On an episode of the 1990s series Due South entitled "Chinatown" (Season 1, episode 6), Toronto's Dundas and Spadina Chinatown stood in for Chicago's Chinatown.

 Toronto's Chinatown is featured prominently in the 2008 collection of short stories The Chinese Knot and Other Stories by Lien Chao.

 Toronto band Do Make Say Think have a song titled "Chinatown" on their 2002 album & Yet & Yet.

 The film Suite Suite Chinatown, directed by Aram Siu Wai Collier, was screened at the 14th Toronto Reel Asian International Film Festival.

-The Pixar animated short, Bao, was set in Toronto, and included scenes from Toronto's Chinatown.
-The Pixar animated film, Turning Red, was set in Toronto, and also included scenes from Toronto's Chinatown.
+The Pixar animated short Bao was set in Toronto and included scenes from Toronto's Chinatown, as was the Pixar animated film Turning Red, which also included scenes from Toronto's Chinatown.